Conformal Spectrum and Harmonic maps: Introduction

 for any surface of arbitrary genus $\gamma$ and $[.]$ in the right hand side stands for the integer part.
 As far as the Klein bottle is concerned, we refer the reader to \cite{kleinNadir} and \cite{elsoufi}.

-The above discussion gives rise to two related problems: to obtain precise upper bound for $\Lambda(M)$ depending on the genus of the surface; to obtain a sharp bound for $\lambda_1$ in a given conformal class of the surface.
-Obviously any progress on each of these two problems gives information on the other one.
+The above discussion gives rise to two related problems: \begin{itemize} \item obtain a precise upper bound for $\Lambda(M)$ depending on the genus of the surface. \item obtain a sharp bound for $\lambda_1$ in a given conformal class of the surface. \end{itemize} Obviously any progress on each of these two problems gives information on the other one. \begin{remark} Note that, following \cite{SI}, an extremal metric for the first eigenvalue is a critical point $g_0$ of the functional $\lambda_1$, i.e. for any analytic deformation $g_t$ of the Riemannian metric $g_0$ in the class of metrics of fixed volume, we have

-Before dwelling much into topological spectrum, we define \begin{defi} A smooth connected compact Riemannian manifold $(M,g)$ is called a $\lambda_1-$maximal manifold if the metric $g$ realizes the supremum in $\Lambda(M)$. \end{defi}
+\end{remark} A smooth connected compact Riemannian manifold $(M,g)$ is called a $\lambda_1-$maximal manifold if the metric $g$ realizes the supremum in $\Lambda(M)$.

-\begin{remark} Note that, following \cite{SI}, an extremal metric for the first eigenvalue is a critical point $g_0$ of the functional $\lambda_1$, i.e. for any analytic deformation $g_t$ of the Riemannian metric $g_0$ in the class of metrics of fixed volume, we have